When you’re buying a vehicle, do you think about the country of origin?

 If you do, you’re likely to run into a lot of confusion.
 Even so-called ‘domestic’ cars and trucks can be assembled from parts sourced from all over the world.

-First, there’s the window sticker (aka as the Monroney label) that comes on all new vehicles.
-Here’s an example:
+Here’s the window sticker (aka the Monroney label) that comes on all new vehicles:

 In this particular example — a 2012 Chevrolet Volt — we see that 46% of the parts used in this vehicle are from the U.S. or Canada.
 Meanwhile, a majority (18%) of the other remaining parts were made in South Korea.

 Origin of major components